5 Tiny Signs You Have Impressively Powerful Discipline

 There are two ways to go easy on yourself:

-Number one: You make reasonable promises to yourself, but always keep them.
+- You make reasonable promises to yourself, but always keep them.
 For example, "Going to the gym six days a week is turning out to be tiring.
-But, well, I said I'll go today, so I'll go today.
+But I said I'll go today, so I'll go today.
 But from next week, I'll try out a four-day split."

 Atahan Demir / Pexels

-Come back to reality and realize that it's not okay.
+Come back to reality and realize that it's not okay to have the mindset of the second scenario.
 In scenario one, you respect your word.
 But in scenario two, you go back entirely on your word.
+And it's not something disciplined people do.

 5. You know how to stay on task, even when your own mind is against you

 Your reptile mind is incredibly cunning.
-It knows exactly how to break your discipline and turn you into a "wakes-up-in-the-afternoon-and-snacks-on-fried-chips-all-day" person.
+It knows exactly how to break your discipline and turn you into a "wakes-up-in-the-afternoon-and-snacks-on-chips-all-day" person.
 How?

-Let's say you're waking up at 6 a.m. every day for a month now.
+Let's say you're waking up at 6 a.m. every day for a month.
 It's not like your brain is suddenly suggesting that you wake up at 11 a.m.
 You won't entertain that.
-So what it does is make a request that you will say yes to.
+So, it makes a request that you will say yes to.

 At 6 a.m., it will say, "Let's just sleep for five more harmless minutes."
 And you think, "Well, it's just five minutes.
 It does seem harmless."
 And it does this again and again.
 And you say yes because you think these micro-requests to break your discipline are benign and harmless.